 The past few years have seen a growing fashion for manufacturers to blur established class distinctions with cleverly repackaged cars, but most are comparatively conservative next to the assuredly left field Hyundai Veloster.

 An asymmetrically doored model would have been a measure of the brand’s burgeoning confidence in any segment, but the fact that this one-plus-two-door car has emerged as a halo-wearing three-door coupé signals just how far the Korean firm has come in the UK since the scrappage scheme sent its i10 city car into the stratosphere.

 Hyundai claims the Veloster’s single nearside rear door means it straddles two segments and offers hatchback-like practicality in the sharp-suited body of a coupé.
 In truth, it’s an unorthodox broadside at conventional two-door rivals from Volkswagen, Vauxhall and Renault.

-There are now two engine options for prospective Veloster buyers; a naturally aspirated and turbocharged version of Hyundai's 1.6-litre GDI engine.
-The latter offers 184bhp and 195lb ft of torque, up from the standard car's 138bhp and 123lb ft.
-The Turbo has a 0-62mph time of 8.4sec, against the naturally aspirated model’s 9.7sec.
+There are now two engine options for prospective Veloster buyers: Hyundai's naturally aspirated 1.6-litre GDI engine and turbocharged version of the same.
+The latter offers 184bhp and 195lb ft, up from the standard car's 138bhp and 123lb ft.
+The Turbo has a 0-62mph time of 8.4sec, against the naturally aspirated manual model’s 9.7sec.

 The Turbo also gets a larger-diameter exhaust for a 'more robust' sound, along with new front and rear bumpers, a new rear spoiler and grille, new 18-inch alloy wheels with chrome inserts, projection headlights with LED daytime running lights and unique LED tail-lights.

 Both the Turbo and the naturally aspirated Veloster are offered with a six-speed manual gearbox, but buyers can also get the standard Veloster with a six-speed dual-clutch automatic transmission.